Egg-Free French Toast

 From Emmycorinne (Team Breakfast Member)

 I would not make this recipe again.
-It was not good compared to regular French toast.
+It was not as good as regular French toast.

 Comment submitted: 2/25/2013 (#15227)